Los Angeles Department of Water and Power

 The Los Angeles Department of Water and Power (LADWP) is the largest municipal utility in the United States with 8,100 megawatts of electric generating capacity (2021–2022) and delivering an average of 435 million gallons of water per day (487,000 acre-ft per year) to more than four million residents and local businesses in the City of Los Angeles and several adjacent cities and communities in southwestern Los Angeles County, California.

 It was founded in 1902 to supply water to residents and businesses in the city of Los Angeles and several of its immediately adjacent communities.
 In 1917, LADWP began to deliver electricity to portions of the city.
-It has been involved in a number of controversies and media portrayals over the years, including the 1928 St. Francis Dam failure and the books Water and Power and Cadillac Desert.
+It has been involved in a number of controversies, including the 1928 St. Francis Dam failure, and written about in critical media portrayals such as those in the books Water and Power and Cadillac Desert.

 History

+The Los Angeles Department of Water and Power had six names changes since it was established in 1902.

 Private operators

 By the middle of the 19th century, Los Angeles's rapid population growth magnified problems with the city's water distribution system.
 At that time, a system of open, often polluted ditches, was supplying water for agricultural production but was not suited to provide water to homes.
 In 1853, the city council rejected as "excessive" a closed-pipe system that would serve homes directly.
 As a solution, the city allowed "water carriers with jugs and horse-drawn wagons…to serve the city's domestic [water] needs."
 By 1857 the council decided that the system needed to be updated, granting William G. Dryden franchise rights to provide homes with water through a system of underground water mains.
 The initial system served only a few homes using a network of wooden pipes.
 In December 1861, heavy rains destroyed the system and Dryden gave up his franchise.
 The city attempted contracting out water distribution rights to others, but none of the systems resulting from these contracts were successful.

 The city's previous attempts to allow others to develop a water system on its behalf prompted the city council to relinquish its rights to the water in the Los Angeles River in 1868.
 The city of Los Angeles could no longer benefit from their municipal water distribution business.
 John S. Griffen, Solomon Lazard, and Prudent Beaudry, created the Los Angeles City Water Company, which violated many of the provisions of its lease on the Los Angeles River, including secretly tunneling under the river to extract 150 times as much water as the lease allowed.
 As the end of the lease drew near in the mid-1890s, popular support began to build for a return to complete municipal control of the local water supply.